 Hey, presentation makers :).
 I’m starting the series of answering your questions, about various PowerPoint and presentation issues – from design tips to “where to catch inspiration” challenges.

-The first question I’ve got here is about the tricky combination – Creativity and Time: How to be creative and at the same time not to put a lot of effort in it?
+The first question I’ve got here is about the tricky combination – Creativity and Time: How to be creative and at the same time not put a lot of effort into it?

 My two quick suggestions would be:

 We are all creative, just remember your childhood when you used to draw.
 To get some scientific reasons why drawing has escaped from our lives, check the book by Dan Roam On the Back of the Napkin.